brain-score/vision/docs/source/modules/tutorial.rst

 1. Download PyCharm (https://www.jetbrains.com/pycharm/download/#section=windows) or another IDE.
-   *Note: you do not have to use Pycharm per se, but we recommend it, and this guide will show* *you how to integrate Brain-Score with it.
-It is the easier way.*
+   *Note: you do not have to use Pycharm per se, but we recommend it, and this guide will show* *you how to integrate Brain-Score with it.*
    If you do not have experience with Pycharm, here’s a nice tutorial: https://www.tutorialspoint.com/pycharm/index.htm.
    Again, we recommend and like Pycharm, but this tutorial is neutral in the sense that you can use any IDE, as the steps are very similar for other environments, but this document will